 ROLE OF THE COMMISSIONER

-As one of seven Legislative Officers for Alberta, the Public Interest Commissioner facilitates the disclosure and investigation of significant and serious matters relating to government departments and other public entities, that may be unlawful, dangerous to the public or injurious to the public interest.
+As one of seven Legislative Officers for Alberta, the Public Interest Commissioner facilitates the disclosure and investigation of significant and serious matters in or relating to departments, public entities, offices or prescribed service providers, that an employee believes may be unlawful, dangerous to the public or injurious to the public interest.
 The Commissioner investigates allegations of wrongdoing and investigates complaints where an employee believes they have been reprised against for reporting wrongdoing or seeking advice.

 The Commissioner is responsible for conducting fair and impartial investigations, and making strong and effective recommendations for corrective measures when wrongdoing is found.